mvvbapiraju/ansible-aws-app-stack/README.md

 * This playbook executes provision_aws role by taking all its variables from provision_aws/vars/main.yml file.

 #### aws_configure_tiers.yml
-Deploys and configures the 3 Tier Application.
+Deploys and configures the required applications.
-* This playbook uses Ansible AWS EC2 dynamic inventory feature to configure 3 Tier Application Servers:
+* This playbook uses Ansible AWS EC2 dynamic inventory feature to configure Application Servers:
+  * AWS EC2 Instances to host applications.
-  * HAProxy as the frontend server to load balance between application servers.
+  * AWS ALB and Target Groups to load balance between application servers.
-  * Tomcat as the application servers.
-  * PostgreSQL as the database server.

 ### aws_delete_resources.yml
   * Playbook to cleanup all the AWS resources previously created by aws_provision_resources.yml playbook.